ignatiusmb/aubade/content/05-semantics.md

 ### Front Matter

-Metadata will be generated from the front matter semantically placed at the start of the file between two separate 3-dashes.
-Every property is expressed in one line as a `(key): (data)` pair — separated by a colon and whitespace — and every `data` is expressed as a string.
+Marqua supports a subset of [YAML](https://yaml.org/) syntax for the front matter, which is semantically placed at the start of the file between two `---` lines, and it will be parsed as a JSON object.

-To create an array of values, wrap the `(data)` with brackets (`[ ... ]`) and separate the values with `,`, anything inside the brackets will be the values for the `(key)`.
-Values can only be a string and not another array or object.

-To create nested properties, add the nested property separated by a colon (`:`), the syntax would be `(parent):(property): (data)`.
-You can add however many `:` you'd like, but once it becomes an object, it cannot be assigned a top-level value for that parent.

 ```yaml
 ---